Classic & Luxury itinerary day-by-day

 Runnymede to Hampton Court

 Still very rural, the Thames runs through meadows with kissing gates, past holiday cottages and cosy inns and down a river abundant with wildlife.
-You will cross the river on the only ferry crossing of the tour and continue on to Hampton Court where you will stay in a boutique hotel adjacent to the vast palace attributed to Henry VIII.
+You will cross the river on the only ferry crossing of the tour and continue on to Hampton Court where you will stay adjacent to the vast palace attributed to Henry VIII.

 12 miles (20 km)

 At Hampton Court Palace there is 500 years of stunning royal history for you to discover from the Tudor kitchens to the maze, and the astronomical clock to the state apartments of William III.
 The itinerary offers you time to enjoy the palace and have a gentle stroll along the historic stretch of the river to Richmond where royalty built their houses and gardens over the centuries.
 Stay in this charming riverside village with a green overnight at our hand-picked boutique hotel.

 7 miles (12 km)